DamienArriens/i18nExtension/README.md

 Future features:

--  Implementing these translated i18n Files automatically
--  Create a view to manage these files easier
+-  Create a view to manage these files easier (Version 3)